Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 7) Fuel Guage
 8) USB to UART Converter

-💾SOFTWARE REQUIREMENTS:
+💾 SOFTWARE REQUIREMENTS:
 1) EMBEDDED C – PROGRAMMING
 2) KEIL-C COMPILER
 3) FLASH MAGIC

-🔑Key Features:
+🔑 Key Features:
 1) Real-Time Monitoring: Displays temperature and fuel level live on an LCD.
 2) CAN-Based Communication: Ensures reliable data exchange between distributed nodes.
 3) Interrupt-Based Control: Uses external switches to activate indicators.
 4) Modular Design: Each node operates independently but communicates through the CAN bus.
 5) RTC Integration: Displays current time, date, and day for added functionality.
+   S ARCHITECTUR:

-🔁 Functionality Breakdown:
+🔁 working principle:
-1. Main Node:
+  The entire system works by connecting three main components or nodes:
+1) Main Node (Central Controller):
+   Role: Collects data from sensors (temperature, fuel) and controls the indicator LEDs.
+It also displays information on an LCD screen.
+   Functions:
-    * Reads engine temperature using DS18B20 sensor.
+   * Reads the temperature from the engine using a DS18B20 temperature sensor.
+   * Reads the fuel level from the fuel gauge sensor.
+   * Controls the indicator LEDs based on button presses (left or right indicator).
+   Displays:
+   * Engine temperature
+   * Fuel level (percentage)
-    * Retrieves RTC (Real-Time Clock) data.
+   * Time and date from the RTC (Real-Time Clock) on an LCD screen.
-    * Displays temperature, time, date, and day on LCD.
+2) Indicator Node:(Indicator Control)
+   Role: Controls the indicator LEDs (left or right) based on messages received from the Main Node.
+   Function:
-    * Receives fuel data from Fuel Node and displays fuel percentage.
+   * Receives CAN messages from the Main Node.
-    * Detects switch press (interrupt) and sends indicator signal to Indicator Node.
-    * Displays indicator status on LCD based on feedback.
+   * Turns on the left or right indicator LED based on the received signal.
-2. Fuel Node:
-    * Continuously reads analog signal from fuel gauge sensor.
-    * Converts signal using on-chip ADC.
+4) Fuel Node:(Fuel Gauge)
+   Role: Monitors the fuel level and sends this data to the Main Node.
+   Function:
+   * Reads the fuel sensor using the ADC (Analog-to-Digital Converter) in the LPC2129.
-    * Sends fuel percentage data to Main Node via CAN.
+   * Sends the fuel percentage data to the Main Node over the CAN network.
-3. Indicator Node:
-   * Listens for CAN messages from Main Node.
-   * Turns ON/OFF LEDs representing left/right indicators.
-   * Helps visualize vehicle signaling behavior.
+   Applications:
+ 1)